wp-plugins/subscribe2/ReadMe.txt

 == Changelog ==

+= Version 6.4 by Matthew Robinson =

+* Fixed a type on the Settings page - thanks to Deborah Hanchey
+* Introduced 's2_registered_subscribers' filter to allow other plugins to dynamically add or remove email addresses to the 'registered' array

 = Version 6.3 by Matthew Robinson =

 * Stopped using deprecated get_usermeta(), update_usermeta() and delete_usermeta() functions in WordPress 3.1